zainy-477/Sustainable-Computing-Project/README.md

 To run each method on its own, simply execute the corresponding file (recomposition\_method.py, regression\_method.py, XGBoost\_method.py).
-Only the recomposition and nonlinear regression methods are used in final analysis, which takes place in power\_meter.py
+Only the recomposition and nonlinear regression methods are used in final analysis, which takes place in power\_meter.py.

 **Sustainable Analysis**

 Each function records its own runtime, and reports this alongside training and validation results.
 The main execution file is power\_meter.py, which measures the power consumption of overall code execution.
 It also calculates the carbon emissions of the code, using real-time CI values in London that are obtained from Carbon Intensity API.
+The power-related metrics used in power\_meter.py were obtained by using the power\_metrics.py script to parse JSON data for relevant metrics based on keyword.